mdiller/MangoByte/README.md

 ## Commands

 <!-- COMMANDS_START -->
-Mangobyte currently has 79 commands, separated into 8 categories
+Mangobyte currently has 79 commands, separated into 7 categories

 #### General
-Basic and admin commands
+Commands that don't really fit into the other categories

 ```
 ?ask             | Answers any question you might have